 One way or another, you have probably encountered the concept of poker rake.
 Don’t worry if you don’t fully understand it, though.
 Many online poker players have never been bothered by that, enjoying the best online poker sites to the fullest.

 However, the rake is one of the foundations of poker and can sometimes even affect every winning player.
-That’s why it’s essential to understand it and take the necessary measures to ensure this won’t happen to you.
+That’s why it’s essential to understand the typical rake structure and take the necessary measures to ensure it won't affect your online cash games too negatively.

 Capped and Uncapped Rake

-Most players can’t imagine handing the casino a 10% cut of their winnings each time, which can sometimes amount to thousands of dollars.
+Most players can’t imagine handing the casino a 10% cut of their winnings each time which can sometimes amount to thousands of dollars.
 That’s only natural, but this is where the capped and uncapped rake structures go into play.
-Understanding these two might be the critical difference that will allow you to take complete control when sitting at the tables.
+Understanding these two might be the critical difference that will allow you to take complete control when sitting at a poker table.

 Capped Rake Explained

 As its name suggests, the capped rake is a type of fee that can’t go above a fixed border.
 In most online casinos, this threshold hardly goes over $30.
-However, it has been proven that capped rake in live poker rooms can reach $70 or even higher.
+However, it has been proven that a capped poker rake in live cash games can reach $70 or even higher.

-The essential thing here is that you can’t pay more than the capped amount, even if you are playing in a massive $2,000 pot with a 10% rake.
-That’s why players usually opt for poker rooms offering a capped rake.
+The essential thing here is that you can’t pay more than the capped amount, even if you are playing in a massive $2,000 cash game pot with a 10% max rake.
+That’s why players usually opt for a poker room offering a capped rake.

 Uncapped Rake

-Uncapped rake clearly illustrates how even an initially low 5% rake can be detrimental to your poker results.
-The issue with this type of fee collecting is that when you begin to play more significant pots, you will be losing a large chunk of funds, even if you are essentially winning the hands!
+Uncapped rake clearly illustrates how even an initially low 5% rake can be detrimental to the results in your poker game.
+The issue with this type of casino fee collecting is that when you begin to play more significant pots, you will be losing a large chunk of funds, even if you are essentially winning the hands in your cash games!

 But you can’t understand this unless you go through a typical situation like this.
 So, imagine you are lucky to get pocket Aces in a standard $10/$25 cash game with a 5% uncapped rake.
 You play your hand well pre-flop and go all-in with 100 big blinds.
 Your opponent covers your stake and decides to call.
 A total of 200 big blinds or $5,000 are in the pot.